The Kulanu "All of us" Program and Congregation Beth Elohim

 ADL’s mission for the past century has been “to stop the defamation of the Jewish people and to secure justice and fair treatment to all."
 Today ADL continues to fight all forms of antisemitism and bias, using innovation and partnerships to drive impact.

-- Form a working group that oversees Kulanu programming in your community in partnership with a professional or clergy liaison.
-At CBE: Our working group is led by Bob Ferrara, Sarah Coletti, and Matt Liebman, and is reachable at kulanu@bethelohim.org.
+• Form a working group that oversees Kulanu programming in your community in partnership with a professional or clergy liaison.
+At CBE: Our working group is led by Sarah Coletti, Bob Ferrara, and Sue Wachter.
+We are reachable at kulanu@bethelohim.org.
 Rabbi David is our clergy liaison.

-- Implement two programs or initiatives, one of which engages an external audience beyond your synagogue community.
-At CBE: Our first program was a Brotherhood Breakfast with Rabbi Ron Fish of ADL on December 18.
-We also sponsored a March 27 conversation with local parents and Acton-Boxborough School administrators on how to respond to incidents at school.
-Additional programs are being planned .
+• Implement two programs or initiatives, one of which engages an external audience beyond your synagogue community.
+At CBE: Our first program was a Brotherhood Breakfast with Rabbi Ron Fish of ADL on December 18 of 2022.
+On March 27.
+2023, we also sponsored a conversation with local parents and Acton-Boxborough School administrators on how to respond to incidents at school.
+And on October 15, 2023, we organized a Walk Against Hate that included 40 co-sponsors and over 500 walkers.
+Additional programs are being planned for 2024.

-- Participate in Kulanu webinars.
-At CBE: Members of the Kulanu organizing team have participated in multiple Kulanu seminars and, when a seminar is open to the wider public, shared registration information to others.
+• Participate in Kulanu webinars.
+At CBE: Members of the Kulanu organizing team have participated in multiple Kulanu seminars and, when a seminar is open to the wider public, shared registration information with the wider CBE community via the Star-Lite.

 How you can participate